aws-samples/aws-serverless-workshops/MachineLearning/2_ModelBuilding/README.md

 Without provisioning any servers we were able to use Amazon Athena to get the records we need from 94 GB of data in under a minute.

 ### Step 4: Save the reduced data set in your S3 bucket
+1. In Athena, click **Settings**
+1. Make note of the **Query result location** value
-1. Close the Athena tab and go back to [AWS CloudFormation](https://console.aws.amazon.com/cloudformation/)
+1. Close the Athena tab and go to [Amazon S3](https://console.aws.amazon.com/s3/)
-1. Make sure you're viewing the `wildrydes-ml-mod2-2` stack
-1. In the outputs tab, click into the **AthenaCSVLocation** link to go to Amazon S3
+1. Navigate to the bucket that matches the query result location
-1. Drill into today's date until you find a CSV for the query you just ran.
+1. Drill into today's date until you find a CSV for the query you just ran
+    1. Click **Unsaved**
     1. Click the **current year**
     1. Click the **current month**
     1. Click the **current day**